-The Service will continue to closely monitor developments in relation to the Fire Service Inspectorate.
-Following the last inspection an action plan has been developed to address the areas identified for improvement in the inspection report.
+The 2021/22 inspection is complete, and the Service has been rated as good across all 3 pillars - Effectiveness, Efficiency and People.
+An action plan has been be developed to address the areas identified for improvement in the inspection report.
 Progress in completing the actions will be monitored by the Service Leadership Team and the Authority going forward.